 Marketing is always risky, and there are no guarantees that your campaign will succeed.
 However, one thing matters in every industry—experience.

-3. Staying agile and keeping up with SaaS marketing trends
+4. Staying agile and keeping up with SaaS marketing trends

 Hiring a team of SaaS marketing professionals whose only job is to boost your lead generation, customer acquisition and client engagement will make sure your strategy remains current and relevant, all the time.
 You don’t have to worry about trends and updates, your digital marketing agency takes care of that for you.

-Customer can get complacent when they feel ignored by SaaS platforms they pay money to every month.
-This is why it is vital to perfect your sales to customer support handoff in order to manage expectations with regards to client engagement.
+Customers can get complacent when they feel ignored by SaaS platforms they pay money to every month.
+This is why it is vital to perfect your sales to customer support handoff in order to manage expectations with regards to SaaS client engagement.
 As we said above, your job is to create the best product possible and to offer your customers the best service they can imagine.

-After all, you are competing on a global, digital market, and if you don’t do that, someone else will.
+After all, you are competing on a global, digital scale, and if you don’t do that, someone else will.
 And as your business grows, the number of emails and customer support tickets will also rise, no matter how sophisticated the software is.